reidmorrison/semantic_logger/README.md

 * Simple drop-in replacement for the Ruby, or the Rails loggers
 * Supports current common logging interface
 * No changes to existing to code to use new logger ( other than replacing the logger )

+Thread Safe

+* Semantic Logger ensures that all logging is fully thread-safe
+* Supports highly concurrent environments running hundreds of threads
+* Each appender writes all log entries sequentially in the appender thread so that log entries are written in the correct sequence
+* Avoids issues that other loggers experience when multiple threads try to write to the same log file at the same time creating partial and overwritten log entries in the log file

 Thread Aware